Eggless Lemon Curd

 This makes great gifts in mason jars and also freezes perfectly for later uses.
 Best of all, it keeps in the refrigerator a lot longer without eggs in it so you don't have to worry about spoilage!

-Leftover Venison Stew Pot Pie Recipe
+Leftover Venison Stew Savory Pie Recipe

 Friday, March 18, 2016

-In my collection of Venison recipes, I decided to try a pot pie with the leftovers.
-The venison pot pie was a huge hit.
-The crust, filling, and ease of this recipe will win your hunter's heart for sure.
-I have a great collection of Venison recipe links you can try below.
-The pot pie is such a delicious addition.
+The savory pie is such a delicious addition.
 It was made with a wonderful old fashioned stew recipe and a hunter would swoon over this delicious meal along with your pot pie fans!

 this is a bowl of venison stew pot pie